Cornelius Van Hemert Engert: Iran

 Engert returned to Iran in June 1937, this time as chargé d'affaires (in the modern sense).

 This time, his job was to help restore diplomatic relations, which had been severed the year before over issues regarding newspaper coverage and a speeding incident.
 Engert was ultimately successful in this duty.

 He was also able to document Iran's relations with the Axis powers and the Allies at the beginning of World War II.
 Additionally, Engert offered his opinion on the waning years of Reza Shah's regime: repressive and stifling in its lack of political debate, floundering in its meager attempts at a census, yet courageous in introducing mandatory unveiling of women.
 As the war continued, Engert also noted the impact of German victories early on, the closeness of the Shah to the Germans, the Russian pressure on the government of Iran, and Iranian steps to shake free from British influence.

 His mission complete, Engert was replaced with Louis G. Dreyfus in December 1940.

 Afghanistan

-In 1941, whilst serving in Beirut, Engert witnessed the Syria–Lebanon campaign, as Vichy France requested that he mediate ceasefire negotiations which were promptly rejected by the British; ultimately, the Allies emerged victorious in the region.
+In 1941, while serving in Beirut, Engert witnessed the Syria–Lebanon campaign, as Vichy France requested that he mediate ceasefire negotiations which were promptly rejected by the British; ultimately, the Allies emerged victorious in the region.

 In May 1942, though still in Beirut, Engert was nominated as the United States Minister to Afghanistan; he took up his post later that year.

 During his time in Afghanistan, Engert was instrumental in the opening of the Afghan economy to the world, and created opportunities for economic development, which, in the words of Leon B. Poullada, were later "wasted through ignorance, apathy, and bumbling diplomacy".

 After returning to the United States, Engert retired from the State Department at the end of the year; as the Foreign Service Journal noted, he retired effective January 1, 1946.